pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/caniuse.md

   Default value: `'embed'`

 :::caution
+The `image` type is no longer recommended.
+It is advised to use the `embed` type.
+The theme has changed the implementation technology for the embed component.
-The use of image type is no longer recommended.
-Instead, use the embed type, as the theme has changed the embed implementation, offering faster loading, smaller size, and better interaction.
+The current `embed` type now offers significant advantages over the `image` type, including faster loading speed, smaller size, and better interactive experience.
 :::

 ## Examples

-**Get the browser support status for the CSS pseudo-class selector `:dir()`:**
+**Get the browser support for the CSS pseudo-class selector `:dir()`:**

 ```md
 @[caniuse](css-matches-pseudo)
 ```

-Effect:
+Result:

 @[caniuse](css-matches-pseudo)

-**Get the browser support status for the CSS pseudo-class selector `:dir()` as an image:**
+**Get the browser support for the CSS pseudo-class selector `:dir()` as an image:**

 ```md
 @[caniuse image](css-matches-pseudo)
 ```

-Effect:
+Result:

 @[caniuse image](css-matches-pseudo)

-**Get the browser support status for the CSS pseudo-class selector `:dir()` for specific browser versions:**
+**Get the browser support for the CSS pseudo-class selector `:dir()` for a specific range of browser versions:**

 ```md
 @[caniuse{-2,3}](css-matches-pseudo)
 ```

-Effect:
+Result:

 @[caniuse{-2,3}](css-matches-pseudo)